 8. RV down to Baja Mexico like our friends have done over the winter.

-It’s been on my bucket list for years to take our RV down to Baja Mexico like our friends have done many times.
+It’s been on my bucket list for years to go RV camping in Baja Mexico like our friends have done many times.
 If we were to launch into RV living again, we would be sure to spend a winter down in Baja with other full-time RVers and learn to kite surf with them.

 9. Use Harvest Hosts more often and stay at wineries, breweries, and farms.